 Most tarps are made of non-breathable materials, and this can cause moisture to get trapped underneath – leading to rust.
 We recommend choosing a breathable fabric cover to prevent water and condensation.

 You’re almost done!
-Now’s the time to let your insurance broker know that you’re putting your trailer in storage.
+Now it’s time to let your insurance broker know that you’re putting your trailer in storage.
 Your SGI CANADA Auto Pak may cover damage caused to your RV while in storage – as long as you meet the conditions of your policy.
-We can help you work through the conditions.
+Further, we can help you work through the conditions.

 As you walk out of our door, you can do so with the assurance that you are covered with the auto insurance that best meets your needs.
 If you don’t have an insurance broker and want to talk to someone who is truly passionate about your insurance, contact us at Campbell & Haliburton Insurance.
 We would love to help you.

 **(This is a general overview.
 There are many different insurance companies and there are always differences in insurance policies.
 For specific details on your policy and coverage, we recommend that you contact your agent or broker).